neoPix/bluelinky-stamps/readme.md

-## Bluelinky Stamps
+## Bluelinky Stamps 🇪🇺

-List of daily generated stamps for UVO and Bluelink.
+List of daily generated stamps for UVO and Bluelink for the EU zone.

 Using:
 - [hyundai-kia-stamp](https://github.com/Hacksore/hyundai-kia-stamp/tree/arm) (docker)